BNasmith/PTForsyth/PTFWorkofChrist.md

 salvation.

-But, changeless in judgment !
+But, changeless in judgment!
 Does that mean

 exacting the uttermost farthing of penalty, of suffering?
 Does it mean that in the hour of